How to speed up WooCommerce?

 The right image format can make a significant difference in the page load speed of your store.

-- JPG – Use JPG for photos, high-resolution images where you need to show a lot of details.
+- JPG: Use JPG for photos, high-resolution images where you need to show a lot of details.

-- GIF – GIFs are not so bad for small images, but they are very rarely superior to PNG.
+- GIF: GIFs are not so bad for small images, but they are very rarely superior to PNG.
 So, use GIF only when you want an animation.

-You could compress images manually (through Photoshop) but it is tedious, to say the least.
+You can compress images manually (through Photoshop) but it is tedious, to say the least.
 I tried many extensions to optimize the images and I came to the same conclusion as Matt Cromwell.

-Compress JPEG & PNG images extension offered the best performance, in addition to being very easy to configure.
-You only need to get an API key and the extension is available in your store.
+Compress JPEG & PNG images plugin offers the best performance, besides being easy to configure.
+You only need to get an API key and the plugin is available to your store.
 The extension is free up to 100 images per month.
 This should prove to be sufficient for many WooCommerce stores.